Jhawk414/Jhawk414/README.md

 ## Hi there 👋

+I'm an Aerospace Graduate student interested in airbreathing propulsion design and performance analysis.
+I'm also a structures engineer in the nuclear industry.

+I'm currently modeling GE's F404 engine using pyCycle, with hopes to replicate its real performance and validate it in NPSS.

+Happy to connect!

 <!--
 **Jhawk414/Jhawk414** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.